 P.S.
 If you want to learn how Jon’s class helped me earn thousands of dollars writing, you can read my post about it here.

-Ultimately, these three lessons together have helped me to have a very successful two years as a work from home mom.
-Sure there have been ups and downs, high points and low points, lucrative months and not-so-great months, but through it all I’m confident I could never, ever work a desk job again.
-Plus, I wouldn’t give up what I do for anything.
+Ultimately, these three lessons together have helped me to have a very successful 2.5 years as a work from home mom.
+Sure there have been ups and downs, high points and low points, lucrative months and not-so-great months, but through it all I’m still here and still trying to make it.
+I talk to other mompreneurs every day through various Facebook groups, emails, and through our blogs, and I know I’m not alone when it comes to some of the issues I described above.